Middle East: Are people losing their religion? | DW | 04.02.2021

 A recent surveyamong 50,000 interviewees by the Group for Analysing and Measuring Attitudes in Iran (GAMAAN), which researched Iranians' attitudes toward religion, found that no less than 47% reported "having transitioned from being religious to non-religious"

-Pooyan Tamini Arab, Assistant Professor of Religious Studies at Utrecht University and co-author of the survey, sees this transition, as well as the quest for religious change as a logical consequence of Iran's secularization.
-"The Iranian society has undergone huge transformations, such as the literacy rate has gone up spectacularly, the country experienced massive urbanization, economic changes affected traditional family structures, the Internet penetration rate grew to be comparable with the European Union and fertility rates dropped," Tamini Arab told DW.
+Pooyan Tamini Arab, assistant professor of Religious Studies at Utrecht University and co-author of the survey, sees this transition, as well as the quest for religious change, as a logical consequence of Iran's secularization.
+"The Iranian society has undergone huge transformations, such as the literacy rate has gone up spectacularly, the country has experienced massive urbanization, economic changes have affected traditional family structures, the internet penetration rate grew to be comparable with the European Union and fertility rates dropped," Tamini Arab told DW.

 Compared with Iran’s 99.5% Shiite census figure, GAMAAN found that 80% of the participants believed in God — but only 32.2% identified themselves as Shiite Muslims.
 Figures show that 9% identified as atheist, 8% as Zoroastrian, 7% as spiritual, 6% as agnostic, and 5% as Sunni Muslim.
 Around 22% identified with none of these religions.